wspr/hardwrap/README.markdown

 The HARDWRAP package
 =======================

-This package facilitates wrapping text to a specific character width, breaking lines by words rather than, as done by TeX, by characters.

-The primary use for these facilities is to aid the generation of messages sent to the log file or console output to display messages to the user.
+This package provides facilities for hard-wrapping text to a certain line width.
+The primary purpose is to make it easier for package authors to write readable informational messages to the console and log file; wrappers around
-Package authors may also find this useful when writing out arbitary text to an external file.
+\PackageWarning et al. are provided for this.
+Package authors may also find this useful when writing out arbitrary text to an external file.

 For more information see the documentation hardwrap.pdf.